MemoonaTahira/Traffic_Violation_Classification/readme.md

 ## 11. Deploy the BentoML container to Mobegenius:

 - Create an account on Mobegenius: https://studio.mogenius.com/user/registration
-- Verfiy yuor account and select the free plan
+- Verfiy your account and select the free plan
 - Create a cloud space with a reflective name, e.g. TrafficViolation
 - Choose Create from docker image from any registry
 - Give the service a name, and then add address of your image.
 E.g.